 Installing solar panels

-One of the main goals of sustainable living is to minimize your carbon footprint.
-For your home, this means becoming a zero energy building.
+According to Neeeco’s Mass Save Home Energy Audit, One of the main goals of sustainable living is to minimize your carbon footprint.
 Totally achieving net-zero-energy use at once may be impossible for an average residential unit, but you can aim for this by using residential solar power.

 Installing solar panels in your home allows you to produce your own energy and reduce your bills.
 It provides you with completely clean electricity that you can even make money from by selling surplus energy generated back to the power grid.
 Solar panels can also increase property value, should you decide to sell your property in the future.